mouseboyx/sapp_mysql_client/README.md

 These auto conversions will only work (to and from) or (from and to) both WINDOWS-1252 and UTF-8

 ## Multi-queries
 All of the functions can do multi queries, but the functions that return results don't currently have the capability to return results from multiple queries.
 I wouldn't perform multi-queries unless you understand what happens in the dll when you do.

+Multi-queries would be like sending a single string "select * from foo;insert into bar (column_name) values ('value');select last_insert_id();" in one function call to the dll.